 Lie on your back and actively pull the heel up as far as possible.
 Once they have gone as far as they can, use a strap to assist with more knee bend.
-Perform 20 times.
+Hold for a count of 5.

 Coach's Note: Patient should actively pull the heel up.
 Assist slide with strap.